NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

   the previous Server Secret are considered valid when verifying.

 Stage 3
-: This stage starts either by explicit signalling from the operator, or after a configurable period after which it is reasonable to assume that most clients have learned the new Server Secret.
+: This stage is initiated by the operator when it can be assumed that most clients have learned the new Server Secret.

+> With this stage, the previous Server Secret can be removed and MUST not be used anymore for verifying.

-> We RECOMMEND this period to be the longest TTL in the zones served by the server plus half an hour, but it SHOULD be at least longer than the period clients are allowed to use the same Server Cookie, which SHOULD be half an hour, see (#timestampField).
+> We RECOMMEND the operator to wait at least a period of the longest TTL in the zones served by the server plus half an hour after it initiated Stage 2, before initiating Stage 3.

+> The operator SHOULD wait at least longer than the period clients are allowed to use the same Server Cookie, which SHOULD be half an hour, see (#timestampField).
-> After this period the previous Server Secret can be removed and MUST not be used anymore for verifying.

 # Cookie Algorithms {#cookieAlgorithms}